 To Enable VSYNC, simply go to Valorant Settings > Video > Graphics Quality > Turn on VSync.

 If after enabling VSync, still, the FPS drop issue occurs.
 Then, you can limit FPS to a certain level.

 For Instance, If your monitor supports a 75Hz refresh rate.
 Then, set 75.0 or 60.0 in FPS Limit.
 Or, similarly, If your monitor supports a 144Hz refresh rate, then you can set a 120.0 FPS.

 To limit FPS, Go to settings > video > turn on all FPS limit options and set an FPS limit.

 Disable Experimental Sharpening

 If you have enabled the Experimental Sharpening option, then do disable it immediately.
-Actually, this feature currently in a beta state.
+Actually, this feature is currently in a beta state.
 And, in some graphics cards, because of it FPS drop issue occurs.
 So, it’s better to turn it off.

 So these were the solutions that you can try if the FPS drop message occurs.
 First, you can try to switch between display modes.
 If that doesn’t work do disable overlays of AMD or NVIDIA Graphics Software.
 Don’t use Streamlabs OBS, you can use OBS Studio instead.
 Also, do try to limit FPS or turn on the VSync option, if it’s disabled.
 And, don’t forget to disable Experimental Sharpening.
-There are a few more solutions that I have already mentioned inside my “Valorant freezes mid-game randomly” article.
+There are a few more solutions that I have already mentioned in my “Valorant freezes mid-game randomly” article.
 So, do check out that article as well.
 And, let me know in the comment section if you have any other solution to fix this problem.